pacphi/PCF-101-Workshop/nodejs-cf-sample-app/README.md

 Folder Layout
 -------------

-* lib - Locally defined modules, business logic that isn't anything to do with Express.
 * public - Anything that can be downloaded to a client/browser.
 * routes - Express routes.
 * test - Jasmine tests coming soon.